Viewed 24540 times

 Soaked chana dal

-Clean the chana dal and remove any kind of stone or dirt.
-To soak chana dal, first wash it twice with water and then soak it in warm water.
-Soaking in water reduces the cooking time - thereby saving on time as well as energy.
-Further you can make delightful dishes by just steaming it up with butter and spice it with boiled veggies and sauce of your choice.
-Or add it to any dish.
+Clean the chola dal and remove any kind of stones or dirt.
+To soak chola dal, first wash it twice with water and then soak it in warm water.
+Soaking in water eases cooking – thereby saving time as well as energy.